league55/simple-screen-record/Readme.md

 ## Deployment
 At one point I deployed and tested whole thing on an AWS EC2 instance, architecture was next:
 ![alt architecture](files/architecture.png)

- ## Current state:
-After receiving first bills from AWS for using Elastic IP address I shut down most of what was running on AWS, and modified UI code - added feature switcher so that UI could run it's core feature - screen record, without possibility to upload files to cloud.
-Currently, it is hosted on `GitHub` Pages and deployed from `GitHub Actions` pipeline.